Kubernetes OIDC Authentication

 kubectl --kubeconfig=~/.kube/banyan --context TestCluster get pods

-To make the Banyan Kubernetes Service the default method to access your cluster, your end users can set the KUBECONFIG env variable and the use the config use-context commands as detailed in the kubectl docs.
+To make the CSE Kubernetes Service the default method to access your cluster, your end users can set the KUBECONFIG env variable and the use the config use-context commands as detailed in the kubectl docs.
 If you set the env variable using export KUBECONFIG=$HOME/.kube/banyan:$HOME/.kube/config (macOS), you do not have to preface all kubectl commands with the banyan config file.

-If a user with the any-employee-personal-device Banyan Role (and thus the pod-reader-default K8S Role) tries to access a resource they are not authorized to, they will receive an authorization error.
+If a user with the any-employee-personal-device Role (and thus the pod-reader-default K8S Role) tries to access a resource they are not authorized to, they will receive an authorization error.

 kubectl --kubeconfig=~/.kube/banyan --context TestCluster get services